Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/assignments/assignment-02-publishing.md

 - You have reviewed your String lib code with another student

-Move all functions to `String.prototype`

-### Deliverable

-- GitHub project is linked in the progress tracker
-- npm page is linked in the ReadMe of the GitHub repo
-- Put your name next to the student whom you code reviewed

-### Due date

-Class 3

 ## Assessing the assignment

 | Expectations | Does not meet              | Meets                 | Exceeds                          |